top of page

 There are also some cat houses in the middle of the city where stray cats sleep.
 They are used to humans and are cute and not afraid when you approach them.

-5. Summary
+5. Summary of Kotor

 Kotor is a city that is registered as a UNESCO World Heritage Site and has a historic streetscape and magnificent nature.
 You can enjoy walking around the city filled with cats and easy hiking.
-Please visit us.

 The size of the town is just right, so you can enjoy it in just one day.